kevinconway/Loop.js/README.rst

     Perform `test` for each item in `list` and generate a new list containing only the values from `list` for which `test` returned `true`.

-    Supports sequential and fan.
+    Supports sequential, fan, and batch.

 -   remove(list, test)

     Perform `test` for each item in `list` and generate a new list containing only the values from `list` for which `test` returned `false`.

-    Supports sequential and fan.
+    Supports sequential, fan, and batch.

 -   find(list, test)

     Return the the first value of `list` for which `test` returns a `true`.

-    Supports sequential and fan.
+    Supports sequential, fan, and batch.

 -   all(list, test)

     Resolves to `true` when every element of `list` produces `true` when given to `test`.
 Otherwise resolves to `false`.

-    Supports sequential and fan.
+    Supports sequential, fan, and batch.

 -   none(list, test)

     Resolves to `true` when every element of `list` produces `false` when given to `test`.
 Otherwise resolves to `false`.

-    Supports sequential and fan.
+    Supports sequential, fan, and batch.

 -   join(list, fn)